museum4punkt0/SammlungOnline/mds-sync/README.md

 # mds-sync

-Service to sync objects from MDS to SMB Online-Sammlungen.
+Service to sync items from MDS to SMB Online-Sammlungen.

 ## Introduction